euroblaze/simplify_task_kanban_v12c_1/README.md

 About simplify_task_kanban_v12c_1

-- Button for adding a new column/stage in the kanban view is hidden, it is shown only to users who have system admin access.
+- The button for adding a new column/stage in the kanban view is hidden, it is shown only to users who have system admin access.

 # Installation